Chicago Water Tower and Pumping Station

 William W. Boyington, architect

-Constructed in 1869, the Chicago Water Tower and Pumping Station are best known for being among the lucky few structures in this area to survive the Great Chicago Fire of 1871.
+Constructed in 1869 and designed by architect William Boyington, the Chicago Water Tower and Pumping Station are best known for being among the lucky few structures in this area to survive the Great Chicago Fire of 1871.
 The Gothic Revival castle-like structure, with its 154-foot tower and yellow Joliet limestone, is a great symbol of Chicago.
-The pumping station on the east side of Michigan Avenue, which pumped-in clean Lake Michigan water from about two miles offshore, now contains the Lookingglass Theater Company.

 Chicago Water Tower Pumping Station

-The small park on the west side of Michigan Avenue, called Jane Byrne Park after Chicago's first female mayor, contains Chicago's iconic Water Tower.
-Today the tower contains a small art gallery of rotating exhibits, so feel free to step inside if open.
+The small park on the west side of Michigan Avenue, called Jane Byrne Park after Chicago's first female mayor, wraps around Chicago's iconic Water Tower.
+Today, the interior of the tower is periodically used as an art gallery for rotating exhibits.
+If open, feel free to step inside.
 The park itself is a popular spot to take a break and people watch.

 Chicago Water Tower image